-Dworken & Bernstein attorneys assist with estate administration, including probate and non-probate transfers, estate tax preparation, administering trusts, as well as legal advice and representation for guardianship and conservatorship matters, powers of attorney, health care directives, and related agency matters.
+Dworken & Bernstein attorneys facilitate administration of trusts and estates, including probate transfers, non-probate transfers, and estate tax preparation.
+We also provide clients with representation for guardianship and conservatorship matters, powers of attorney, health care directives, and related agency matters.

-Your loved one may have planned for his or her death and have all of his or her assets in a trust or the will directs that all of the assets go into a trust.
+A person may place assets in a trust during his or her lifetime.
+Alternatively, his or her will may direct that all of the assets go into a trust.
 There may be non-probate assets such as insurance policies, transfer on death deeds, and/or payable on death accounts.
-Our experienced attorneys and staff can help with all of these issues.
-Our attorneys and staff can help you understand and manage the matters.
-We are also experienced trust advisors.
+Our attorneys are trusted advisors and can help you understand and manage these matters.

 Trust Administration Attorneys

-As with the listing of what is owned, it is also just as important to have a listing of what is owed by the decedent.
-You may be thinking that you will take care of paying the small bills of the decedent but you can’t pay the larger bills.
-You should consult with one of our attorneys before you pay any bills of the decedent’s bills.
+As with the listing of the assets, it is also just as important to have a complete listing of the decedent’s debts.
+You may be thinking that you will take care of paying the small bills but wait to have the estate pay the larger bills.
+It’s best to consult with a good probate lawyer before you pay any of the decedent’s bills.
 You may be unaware that the estate may actually be insolvent (bankrupt).
 The experienced attorneys at Dworken & Bernstein can help you get a complete financial picture of the estate and advise you on how to proceed from there.

 Wealth Transfer, Asset Protection, & Succession Planning

-Our experience with debtor/creditor issues bolsters our ability to help protect against creditors of both families and their businesses.
-Good wealth management and estate plans help individuals and families with some of their most important concerns:
+Our experience with debtor/creditor issues bolsters our ability to help protect against creditors of families and their businesses.
+Good wealth management and estate plans help individuals and families with some of their most important concerns, including:

 • Multigenerational transfer of wealth.